electron/electron/docs/api/web-contents.md

 * `event` Event
 * `color` string
-  * Theme color in format '#rrggbb'.
-Empty string when theme color is not found.
+  * Theme color in format '#rrggbb'. `null` when theme color is not found.

 #### Event: 'update-target-url'